 - You can use any substrate, but the best one is a sand substrate.

 - It would be best to place other corals within several inches of distance from the Rose bubble tip anemone because anemones tend to sting the coral by using their tentacles.

 - If you expect to add These anemones to your aquarium, the tank should be 9 to 12 months old and stable.

 Size of the tank

-The minimum tank requirement for Rose bubble tip anemone is 25-50 gallons.
+The minimum tank requirement for a Rose bubble tip anemone is 25-50 gallons.
 But it depends on the size of These anemones.

 |Rose bubble tip anemone Size||Minimum tank size|